bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 Once you have created a new Ubuntu 20.04 server in a Digital Ocean(DO) droplet, you spend a moment to familiarize yourself with the DO administrative controls.
 The first step you should take to configure your server will require you to know what the IP address of your remote virtual server (what DO calls a "droplet").

 ```
-You can find you IP address either by clicking on [Your-Project-Name] under "Projects" in the sidebar of the DO admin panel
+You can find you IP address either by clicking on
+[Your-Project-Name] under "Projects" in the sidebar
+of the DO admin panel
+OR
-OR by clicking on "Droplets" in the sidebar of the DO admin panel.
+by clicking on "Droplets" in the sidebar of the DO admin panel.

-There you will find beneath the header "IP Address" the address in the form XX.XXX.XXX.XX.
+There you will find - beneath the header "IP Address" -
+the address in the form XX.XXX.XXX.XX.

+Make sure you can find this address as you will
+be using it in the following sections.

 ```